juenhint/jhmstools/README.md

 # jhmstools
-## An R package for ms2 data handling
+## An R package for ms/ms data handling and exploration